flamebyrd/makesite/README.md

 ### Update the content of your archive

-The first time you run the *makesite* script it will create a *makesite/content* directory with some sample files.
+The first time you run the *makesite* script it will create a *content* directory with some sample files.

-After that, any time you run the *makesite* script, it will go through the files in the *makesite/content* directory and use them to create the html files for your archive in the *makesite/_site* folder.
+After that, any time you run the *makesite* script, it will go through the files in the *content* directory and use them to create the html files for your archive in the *_site* folder.

-To change your archive, edit or add to the files in the *makesite/content* directory and run the *makesite* script again.
+To change your archive, edit or add to the files in the *content* directory and run the *makesite* script again.
 You can check out the effect of your changes at http://localhost:8000/ while the script is running.

-See below for documentation on how to make specific changes and add fanfic to your archive.
+#### Adding fanworks from the AO3

+Any files in the *fanworks* folder will be added to the fanworks section of your archive.
+These files should be in HTML or markdown format.

+To download a fanwork from [the AO3](https://archiveofourown.org/) in the right format, click on the *Download* button and then select *HTML*.

 If you want to download a large number of works from the AO3, check out [ao3downloader](https://github.com/nianeyna/ao3downloader).

+To change how the archive looks or is structured, edit the parameters or theme.
+See below for further documentation.

 ### Upload your archive to the internet

 First, make sure you're happy with how your archive looks by running the *makesite* script and checking out the local copy of your archive at http://localhost:8000/.

-The html files for your achive are in the *makesite/_site* folder.
+The html files for your achive are in the *_site* folder.
 Upload the contents of this folder to a website host like [neocities](https://neocities.org/).

-Whenever you want to update your archive, edit the files in the *makesite/content* directory and run the *makesite* script again.
-Then upload the updated contents of the *makesite/_site* folder to your web host, over-writing the older files with the updated versions.
+Whenever you want to update your archive, edit the files in the *content* directory and run the *makesite* script again.
+Then upload the updated contents of the *_site* folder to your web host, over-writing the older files with the updated versions.

 Theme
 ------